THE PIGEON SIGNAL JOURNAL

 By @0xSirrah Guest contributor

-2 million $PIGEON burned.
 Public wallet live.
-Jupiter verification submitted.
+Receipts on-chain.
 A field report from the ledge.

 It's been a week since the last update from this corner of the flock, and the receipts are louder than the announcements.
-Two million $PIGEON have been routed through the Burn Router in the last seven days alone, the Audit Fund multisig is publicly viewable on Solscan, and the Jupiter verification submission is in their queue with the documentation they ask for and nothing extra.
+The Audit Fund multisig is publicly viewable on Solscan, the contract is verified, and every burn, lock, and transfer is timestamped on-chain for anyone willing to read the raw data.
 No screenshots of insider conversations.
 No "trust me" promises.
 Just on-chain artifacts and the timestamps that come with them.

 What stood out this week wasn't a single moment.
 It was the rhythm.
-When @level941 posted, the flock posted back.
+When @PigeonSignal posted, the flock posted back.
 When the chart wobbled, the flock held.
-When a new wallet flagged itself with a 250k buy, the conversation in the Discord didn't tilt into "who is it" — it tilted into "what does this mean for the burn curve."
+When a new wallet flagged itself with a 250k buy, the conversation in the Discord didn't tilt into "who is it" — it tilted into "what does this mean for staking conviction."
 That's a different kind of community.
 That's a community that's already pricing supply control as the asset.

 The pigeon sees everything because the flock is watching everything.
 The decentralization isn't on a slide deck.
 It's in the responses.
 It's in who notices first.